-I am originally from NYC and have lived in Chicago for the past 14 years.
+I am originally from NYC and have lived in Chicago for the past since 2001.

 In '99 I graduated from Boston University's Theater conservatory and received a BFA in Acting.
 I spent some time temping and waiting tables while doing theater in the evenings.
 I was working odd hours and not taking care of my body or spirit in a way that felt good.
 I started struggling with anxiety and panic attacks.
 I was exhausted and depleted and something had to shift.
 My boyfriend at the time (now my husband) asked me if I had ever considered a career in massage therapy.

-I had no idea of journey I was about to embark on.
-A journey to get to know myself.
+I had no idea the journey I was about to embark on.

 I researched schools in the Chicago area and came across the Chicago School for Massage Therapy.
 It seemed like a good fit and I graduated in 2003.